al-berger/AFC/README.md

   delays: [0, 30]
 }
 ```
-In this flow, the "Ambient" stream will be played immediately after the "Audiobook", and "Audiobook" will start again in 30 seconds after the "Ambient" has ended.
+In this flow, the "Ambient" stream will be played immediately after the "Audiobook", and the next fragment of "Audiobook" will start in 30 seconds after the "Ambient" fragment has ended.

 ### Class "Stream"